x40-Community/Cura_for_WeedoX40/README.md

 Here you can see the supported filament and the current status: Cura Quality and Intent Profiles

-There are two Ultimaker Cura configurations for the Weedo X40 printer:

 Standard configuration for Weedo X40 or other Firmware
 - Available for Cura 4.X and 5.X
 - Full Idex printing support (Single LH, Single RH, dual mode normal, dual mode mirrored, copy mode) up start script Rev. 11